omunroe-com/pwabuilder-site/README.md

 # PWABuilder v2 (Currently in Development)

-Vue.js site for PWABuilder, a tool to make building PWAs easier
+PWABuilder, a tool to make building PWAs easier

 ## Prerequisites